LilyGO/Watch-Document-EN/source/introduction/index.rst

   - Operating Voltage：3.3V
 .. note::

-  ESP32 was created and developed by Lexin Information Technology, a Shanghai-based Chinese company, and manufactured by TSMC using 40-nanometer technology.
+  ESP32 is created and developed by Espressif Systems, a Shanghai-based Chinese company, and manufactured by TSMC using 40-nanometer technology.
   It is the successor to the ESP8266 microcontroller.

 Boot demo video